BlueOutside/SamsungSystemSupportEngine-Patched/README.md

 - It requires Secure Boot to be enabled (Will say Knox Matrix did not respond)
 - Knox Matrix Service can only be ran on x86/64 **Galaxy Books** (On non-Galaxy Books it will say the device doesn't support encryption with error code 0x1001)

+Some Samsung apps check for some Registery keys to see if their value corresponds to the values a Galaxy Book would have and if it doesn't find any "relevant" values, they will not launch.
+You will need to use a script to spoof your device as a Galaxy Book.
+Do note that those spoofed values reset on boot, but the scripts *should* take care of that for you.

 **Enjoy some more unlocked Samsung features on your non-Samsung device!
 And reminder to use 6.3.3.0 from https://www.catalog.update.microsoft.com/Search.aspx?q=Samsung%20System%20Support%20Service%20 !**

 ![Demo](./Images/Demo.png)